williamcotton/empirical-philosophy/articles/from-prompt-alchemy-to-prompt-engineering-an-introduction-to-analytic-agumentation.md

 Existing examples include [PAL: Program-aided Language Models](https://reasonwithpal.com) and a number of approaches using LangChain such as [LLM Math Chain](https://github.com/hwchase17/langchain-hub/tree/master/prompts/llm_math).

+For our example we will be using a JavaScript interpreter.

 ```typescript
 export const analyticAugmentationSecondOrder = `
 Do not perform calculations.